flobz/psa_car_controller/README.md

     Your vehicles: {'VINNUBMER': {'id': 'vehicule id'}}

 1.4 If it works you will have VIN of your vehicles and there ids in the last line.
-The script generate a test.json file with all credentials needed.
+The script generates a test.json file with all credentials needed.

  ## II.
 Use the app